slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ### On humility

 <!--
 - I roamed as a kid.
 Always respectful to people and places we were at.
-Now, kids are so badly mannered and have zero respect for people’s things- If I don’t respect him, I’ll disrespect him.
+Now, kids are so badly mannered and have zero respect for people’s things - If I don’t respect him, I’ll disrespect him.
 Nothing in between..
-- Humility With forward action: "I wasn’t the smartest in X but.."
-- Never joke with your sources of income
+- Never joke with your sources of income.
 -->

 > *"Humility is mostly about being very honest about how much you owe to luck."